|IN THIS SECTION|

-April Hattori, Communications
+April Hattori, Development

 April Hattori is Director of Communications at Expeditionary Learning.
 She has more than 10 years of communications experience at established and entrepreneurial organizations, including Disney, McGraw-Hill, Standard & Poor’s, Allstate, and Press Play Productions.
 April also mentors first generation college students in the New York Needs You non-profit.
 In addition, she has served on the boards of Town Hall and the Workshop Theater.

-Eileen Newman, Development
+Eileen Newman, Membership

 Newman is the Executive Director of the Center for Bronx Non-Profits.
 Previously, she was Managing Director of the Tribeca Film Institute, Executive Director of the National Board of Review and Senior Director of Programming at the Independent Feature Project, and had served as Executive Director of Film/Video Arts for many years.
 She is active in the New York film community, serving on the boards of the New York Production Alliance, Manhattan Neighborhood Network (Board Chair) and the advisory board of NYWIFT.
 She often speaks on panels about independent media and has been a juror and panel member for the Miami International Film Festival, the Jerome Foundation and the Department of Cultural Affairs.